merrellj-codeup/crossword-puzzle-pdf-generator/README.md

 ## Usage

 1. Define your crossword clues and answers in the `key.json` file.
-The file contains a JSON object with the following structure:
+The file should contain an array of objects, where each object has two properties: `clue` and `answer`.
+Upon cloning the repository, the file will contain the following sample data:
     ```json
     [
         {